-President and Director, Selective Mutism Anxiety Research and Treatment Center (Smart Center); Founder and Director Emeritus, Selective Mutism Group - Childhood Anxiety Network; Clinical Assistant Professor, Family Medicine and Psychology, PCOM
+President and Director, Selective Mutism Anxiety Research and Treatment Center (SMart Center); Director, Selective Mutism Research Institute (SMRI); Founder, Selective Mutism Association; Clinical Assistant Professor, Family Medicine and Psychology, PCOM

-Social Communication Anxiety Therapy (SCAT) is the philosophy of treatment developed by Dr. Elisa Shipon-Blum and implemented at the Selective Mutism Anxiety Research and Treatment Center (SMart Center) www.selectivemutismcenter.org
+Social Communication Anxiety Therapy® (S-CAT®) is the evidenced-based treatment developed by Dr. Elisa Shipon-Blum and implemented at the Selective Mutism Anxiety Research and Treatment Center (SMart Center) www.SelectiveMutismCenter.org

-SCAT is based on the concept that Selective Mutism is more than just not speaking.
-Children suffering from Selective Mutism (SM) may have difficulty socially engaging, communicating nonverbally and many cannot communicate at all when feeling anxious or uncomfortable.
-Depending on the setting and individuals present in a setting will dictate a child's social and communication level.
+S-CAT® is based on the concept that Selective Mutism is more than just not speaking.
+Children suffering from Selective Mutism (SELECTIVE MUTISM) suffer from a social communication anxiety disorder and may have difficulty socially engaging, communicating nonverbally and many cannot communicate at all when feeling anxious or uncomfortable.
+Depending on the setting and individuals present in a setting will dictate a child’s social and communication level.
 Therefore, although mutism is the most noted symptom, it merely touches on the surface of our children.

 Dr. Shipon-Blum emphasizes that although anxiety lowering is key it is often NOT enough, especially as children age.
 Over time, many children with Selective Mutism no longer feel ‘anxious’ but mutism and often lack of proper social engagement continues to exist in select settings.
 Many children with SM need strategies/interventions to progress from nonverbal to spoken communication.

-SCAT incorporates anxiety lowering techniques, methods to build self-esteem and strategies/interventions to help with social comfort and communication progression, such as 'Bridging' from shut down to spoken communication, verbal intermediaries, ritual sound shaping, etc.
+S-CAT® incorporates anxiety lowering techniques, methods to build self-esteem and strategies/interventions to help with social comfort and communication progression, such as ‘Bridging’ from shut down to spoken communication, Verbal Intermediaries® and for some, utilizing the Ritual Sound Approach® etc.

 The KEY concept that children with SM need to understand, feel in control and have choice in their treatment (age dependent) are a critical component of SCAT.